-Named to “The Best Lawyers in America” list by The Best Lawyers in America© (2021).
+- Named to “The Best Lawyers in America” list by The Best Lawyers in America© Magazine (2021)

-Selected as a 2014 International Trade “Rising Star” by Law360 and is considered one of the top patent litigators practicing at the U.S. International Trade Commission.
+- Named an International Trade “Rising Star” by Law360 and is considered one of the top patent litigators practicing at the U.S. International Trade Commission (2014)

 B.A. magna cum laude, Biochemical Sciences, Harvard University (1997)

 - U.S. Court of Appeals for the Federal Circuit

 - U.S. District Court for the District of Columbia

 - U.S. District Court for the Northern District of California